shanehoey/snooey/README.md

 # Snooey - A Remote Jekyll Theme

-Snooey - A simple but extensive Jekyll theme that I use across multiple websites, including [shanehoey.com](https://shanehoey.com)
+*Snooey* - A simple but extensive Jekyll theme that I use across multiple websites, including [shanehoey.com](https://shanehoey.com)

-**IMPORTANT** - This theme is always under active development, to ensure that I dont break something on your website please always fork this site, and use your own fork as the remote_theme.
+**IMPORTANT** - This theme is always under active development, to ensure that I don't break something on your website please always fork this site, and use your own fork as the remote_theme. once I reach v1.00 I will create a release that you can use instead.

-view a live example [snooey.netlify.com](https://snooey.netlify.com)
+View a live example @ [snooey.com](https://snooey.com)

-For instructions on how to use visit [github](https://github.com/shanehoey/snooey-template)

-### Current Build Status
+##  Want more information

+This repository just contains the remote theme files only,  refer to [github](https://github.com/snooey-template) for all documentation and example usage

+## Known Issues

+ * \# TODO Not yet at stable v1.00 release expect breaking changes

 [![Netlify Status](https://api.netlify.com/api/v1/badges/531d26ad-f8c2-412d-900e-e4cfe05603b3/deploy-status)](https://app.netlify.com/sites/snooey/deploys)